Tone marks in Vietnamese

 Side note:

-When a word doesn’t have accent mark, we say it has “dấu thanh,” which basically means it is pronounced without intonation.
+When a word doesn’t have tone mark, we say it has “dấu thanh,” which basically means it is pronounced without intonation.
 “Dấu thanh” is also known as “không dấu,” which literally means “no mark” (không = no, dấu = mark).
-“Dấu thanh” is often represented by a horizontal line and counted in the set of Vietnamese accent marks so you may see that some websites mention there are 6 accent marks instead of 5.
+“Dấu thanh” is often represented by a horizontal line and counted in the set of Vietnamese tone marks so you may see that some websites mention there are 6 tone marks instead of 5.
 It’s good to know about the existence of “dấu thanh” but you don’t need to remember it, since there is no “dấu” on the word anyway.
-Just remember, there are only 5 actual accent marks in Vietnamese.
+Just remember, there are only 5 actual tone marks in Vietnamese.

 On Vowels!